Custom Bottled Water Label Design: File Specs, QR Codes, and Design Tips

 Color Choices That Work for Bottled Water Labels

 Color drives first impressions.
-For custom label bottled water, certain color palettes consistently perform better than others:
+For custom label bottled water, certain color palettes work better than others:

-Blue and white is the most popular combination for bottled water labels, and for good reason.
+Blue and white is the most popular combination for bottled water labels.
 Blue signals freshness, purity, and trust.
-White keeps the design clean and makes text easy to read.
-If you are not sure where to start, blue and white is a safe bet.
+White keeps the design clean and text easy to read.
+If you are not sure where to start, blue and white is a reliable choice.

 Green and earth tones work well for brands that want to emphasize sustainability or natural spring water sourcing.
-This palette appeals to eco-conscious buyers and pairs well with our aluminum bottles, which are 100% recyclable.
+This palette pairs well with our aluminum bottled water options, which are 100 percent recyclable.

 Black and gold or black and silver signals premium positioning.
-Hotels, luxury events, and high-end corporate clients often choose dark labels to differentiate from the typical blue-and-white water bottle.
-These designs stand out on a table.
+Hotels, luxury events, and high-end corporate clients often choose dark labels to stand out from the typical blue-and-white water bottle on a conference table.

 Match your existing brand colors.
 The label should look like it belongs with the rest of your marketing materials.
 If your brand is navy and gold, the label should be navy and gold.
 Consistency across touchpoints builds recognition.